 • Male subjects must:

-• Practice true abstinence** (which must be reviewed on a monthly basis) or agree to use a condom during sexual contact with a pregnant female or a female of childbearing potential while participating in the study, during dose interruptions and for 12 months after lympho-depleting chemotherapy and for 12 months after the last chemotherapy, whichever is later, even if he has undergone a successful vasectomy.
-There is insufficient exposure data to provide any recommendation concerning the duration of contraception following treatment with JCAR017.
-Any decision regarding contraception after JCAR017 infusion should be discussed with the treating physician.
+• Practice true abstinence* (which must be reviewed on a monthly basis) or agree to use a condom during sexual contact with a pregnant female or a female of childbearing potential while participating in the study, during dose interruptions and for 12 months after the JCAR017 infusion even if he has undergone a successful vasectomy and until CAR T cells are no longer present by qPCR on 2 consecutive tests, whichever occurs last (Arm B) and for 12 months after the last chemotherapy (Arm A).

 Exclusion Criteria: